satellite-image-deep-learning/techniques/README.md

 * [About the author](https://github.com/robmarkcole/satellite-image-deep-learning#about-the-author)

 # Techniques
-This section explores the different deep and machine learning techniques people are applying to common problems in satellite imagery analysis.
+This section explores the different deep and machine learning (ML) techniques applied to common problems in satellite imagery analysis.
 Good background reading is [Deep learning in remote sensing applications: A meta-analysis and review](https://www.iges.or.jp/en/publication_documents/pub/peer/en/6898/Ma+et+al+2019.pdf)

 ## Classification
 The classic cats vs dogs image classification task, which in the remote sensing domain is used to assign a label to an image, e.g. this is an image of a forest.
 The more complex case is applying multiple labels to an image.
 This approach of image level classification is not to be confused with pixel-level classification which is called semantic segmentation.
 In general, aerial images cover large geographical areas that include multiple classes of land, so treating this is as a classification problem is less common than using semantic segmentation.